 Typically called a bin pull or half-moon pull, a cup pull's semi-circular shape provides easy-to-open handle for drawers.
-Though its specifically designed to open drawers, it can also be used on doors.
-The unique designs can add interest—whether with industrial, country, or contemporary style—to cabinetry in a bathroom or kitchen.
+Though its specifically designed to open drawers, it could also be used on doors.

 4. Appliance Pull

-Frequently referred to as sub-zero or oversized pulls, an appliance pull is considered an extra-large cabinet pull specifically designed for larger kitchen appliances such as dishwashers, refrigerators, and trash compactors.
-Its oversized design is made with extra material for durability to withstand frequent use.
+Frequently referred to as sub-zero or oversized pulls, an appliance pull is an extra-large cabinet pull specifically designed for larger kitchen appliances such as dishwashers, refrigerators, and trash compactors.
+Its over-sized design is made with extra material for durability to withstand frequent use.

 5. Bail Pull